Tuition Waivers (Non-Military)

 State of Florida employees classified as permanent full-time employees may be allowed to register on a space-available basis at the University for a maximum of six semester hours of tuition-free courses per semester (fall, spring, and summer).
 Certain portions of course fees are not covered by the waiver and must be paid by the fee payment due date to avoid the assessment of a $100 late payment fee or the cancellation of registration.
-Please refer to Registrar's State Employees page or the Registration Policies and Procedures section of the UWF Catalog for detailed information.
+Please refer to Registrar's State Employees page for information.

 Individuals who are 60 years or older and meet Florida residency requirements may enroll on a space-available basis without payment of the application and registration fee.
 Please refer to the Registrar's Senior Citizens page for more information.